 why do we need wheelchairs for kids in Morocco?

 Mothers often carry their disabled children on their back and when they become too big they are unable to leave the house.
 Many of these disabled children never go outside , don't go to school, feel isolated and see their small world within the confines of their house looking up from a mattress which leads to further mental and physical complications .

-Desperate for mobility many kids are put into umbrella strollers or second hand adult wheelchairs that are too big and not secure.
+Desperate for mobility many children are put into umbrella strollers or second hand adult wheelchairs that are too big and not secure.
 A poorly fitted wheelchair can cause more harm than good.

 here’s what we’re doing

 Participants that receive the training are selected from organisations interested in receiving the wheelchairs for the children they work with or individuals that are wanting to volunteer in their community .
-The trained, dedicated volunteers help the kids in their village or local neighborhood so they are on hand to provide ongoing support and maintenance making this is an ongoing sustainable project
+The trained, dedicated volunteers help the children in their village or local neighborhood, making it easier to provide ongoing support and maintenance.

-We are now looking for sponsorship or donations to help with the costs of freight from Perth to Morocco and then the distribution within Morocco.
+We are now looking for sponsorship or donations to help with the costs of the next shipment, freight from Perth to Morocco and then the distribution within Morocco.

 Donations as little as $5 helps us a lot